nnoble24/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

-1. What is the DOM?
+1. What is the DOM? document object model
-2. What is an event?
+2. What is an event? they allow javascript to register different event handlers on elements in a HTML Document.
-3. What is an event listener?
+3. What is an event listener? a listener that waitd for an event, and executes a callback
 4. Why would we convert a NodeList into an Array?
+Arrays are a JavaScript object you can use to contain collections of stuff, while Nodelists access DOM elements.
 5. What is a component?
+Html, css, or javaScript brought together for reuse in a website or application.